Botifython/website/index.md

 That's it!
 Running `nix develop` automatically sets up everything you need: the environment is initialized, dependencies are handled, and even the latest version of the repository is pulled.
-No manual configuration is required—you’re ready to start developing right away!
+No manual configuration is required—you’re ready to start working with Botifython right away!

 ## Solving Installation Headaches